rpusec/XMLRPC-Project/README.md

 Server side
 -------
 The server side is stored in the `rpusec_xmlrpc` folder.
-Copy that folder into your `htdocs` folder of your environment that runs Apache web server.
+Copy that folder into your `htdocs` directory of your environment that runs the Apache web server (since the XML-RPC directory defaults to `http://localhost/rpusec_xmlrpc`).